-A 4-year-old Egyptian boy was sentenced to life in prison on various charges, including murder and inciting riots, on Feb.
-16.
+A 4-year-old Egyptian boy was sentenced to life in prison on various charges, including murder and inciting riots.

 Defense attorneys said documents confirming Ahmed’s age were denied by the court.